Dissimilis/GlobalSettingsManager/README.md

 }

 var repo = new SqlRepository("connectionString");
-SimpleSettingsManager.DefaultSettingsManager = new SettingsManagerPeriodic(repo);
+SettingsManager.DefaultManagerInstance = new SettingsManagerPeriodic(repo);
-var settings = MySettings.Get(); //settings loads from repository and stays cached settings.Save(); //settings are saved to repository var task = manager.StartReadingTask(TimeSpan.FromSeconds(1), new CancelationTokenSource().Token); //periodically monitors repository for changes settings.ChangeAndSave((s) => s.Decimal = 1); //changes value and saves to repository in single transaction (needed when periodic reading is enabled)
+var settings = MySettings.Get(); //loads settings from repository keep then cached settings.Save(); //settings are saved to repository var task = manager.StartReadingTask(TimeSpan.FromSeconds(1), new CancelationTokenSource().Token); //periodically monitors repository for changes settings.ChangeAndSave((s) => s.Decimal = 1); //changes value and saves to repository in single transaction (needed when periodic reading is enabled)